How Much Does ISO 27001 Certification Cost? A Practical 2026 Cost Breakdown

 Operations

-Even with consulting support, you will invest internal hours in:
+Even with external advisory support, your team will invest time in:

 Risk workshops